From closed to open strings: the tensionless route in Kalb-Ramond background and noncommutativity: Noncommutativity in tensionless strings

 \begin{enumerate} \item \emph{In the tensile theory}, the limit $\alpha' \to \infty$ (or equivalently vanishing tension $T \to 0$) suppresses the second-order metric term in the Polyakov action.
 The worldsheet metric becomes degenerate, and the first-order $B$-term dominates, turning the theory effectively into a topological boundary system.

 \item \emph{In the tensionless formulation}, one starts from the degenerate worldsheet from the outset.
 The phase-space structure is governed entirely by the $B$-term, and its inverse defines the Poisson brackets directly.
-No limiting procedure is required: noncommutativity is an intrinsic property of the null worldsheet. \end{enumerate}
+No limiting procedure is required: noncommutativity is an intrinsic property of the null worldsheet. \end{enumerate} Therefore, the tensionless symplectic structure